lokalise/i18n-ally-jetbrains-docs/features/plug-and-play-configuration.md

 More than one profile/scope could be generated, for example, when opening a Laravel/Symfony project a profile/scope might be generated for PHP and Twig/Blade source and found sink files.

-## Usage

-Automatically triggered from opening the project.

 ## Supported frameworks